-The Stabroek Block is 6.6 million acres (26,800 square kilometres) and is located approximately 120 miles (193 kilometres) offshore Guyana.
-The Liza, Payara and Snoek discoveries are located in the Stabroek Block.
+Drilling continues to yield positive results.
+Pluma, is the latest and tenth oil discovery in the Stabroek Block since Liza in May 2015, when ExxonMobil announced that first significant discovery.
+Exploration continues.
+The Stabroek Block is 6.6 million acres (26,800 square kilometres) and located approximately 120 miles (193 kilometres) offshore Guyana.
+The Liza, Payara, Liza deep, Snoek, Turbot, Ranger, Pacora, Longtail, Hammerhead and Pluma discoveries are located in the Stabroek Block.

 Learn more about the Liza development project